wp-plugins/jigoshop/readme.txt

 4. Standard customer checkout screen

 == Changelog ==
+= 1.3 - 2012-13-08 =
+* New: Redesigned settings pages using the WordPress Settings API
+	* new settings types including checkboxes, radio buttons, range sliders
+	* each settings tab saves independently of other tabs
+	* searchable pop-up selects for longer option lists
+	* Redesigned Jigoshop Options simplify extension, payment gateway, and shipping method development
+* New: Coupon features
+	* Removed from settings, now a WordPress custom post type with a submenu under Jigoshop Menu
+	* Show coupon input field on checkout page
+	* Allow coupons to be removed from cart
+	* Free shipping option
+	* Limit amount of times coupon can be used, & show a counter
+	* Min & max order subtotal
+	* Specify products to allow / deny
+	* Specify product categories to allow / deny
+	* Specify payment methods to allow
+* New: Reports
+	* Show reports within a custom timeframe
+	* List of most sales generated from products
+	* List of most quantity sold from products
+	* Total customers
+	* Total orders
+	* Total sales
+* New: Category images
+	* Add an image to your product categories
+* New: Beta Tester updater
+	* Enabling this checkbox in the settings will allow beta versions to appear in the WP Plugin Manager
+	* Allows Jigoshop Beta Testers to update directly to a beta version
+* New: Product on Sale shortcode
+* New: Force users to login before downloading a purchased product
+* New: Mark 1 month or older orders from 'pending' to 'on-hold' with an option in the Settings to enable
+* New: Select multiple countries and states for tax rules
+* New: Support for WordPress' admin classic theme
+* New: Include dummy product .xml file for WordPress importer for testing and demonstration
+* Tweak: Add shipping method to emails
+* Tweak: Shop address is used for Shipping address for local_pickup in notification emails
+* Tweak: Allow default tax classes to be translated
+* Tweak: UI Sortable helper on attributes now has no border radius
+* Tweak: Pages & CPT's now use menu_position.
+Fixes array key duplication
+* Tweak: Emails are now utf-8 compatible
+* Tweak: Subtotals and Shipping can now display either with or without tax on both the Cart and Checkout
+* Tweak: Cart widget now allows user defined text to display on the Go to Cart/Checkout buttons
+* Tweak: Provide easier means of altering Jigoshop frontend styles
+	* create 'jigoshop' folder in theme folder, create style.css, add styles to over-ride Jigoshop frontend.css
+	* both Jigoshop frontend.css and new style.css can be used together, just change a few things, no .less required
+* Fix: Star Ratings width css calculation now works for Recent Reviews widget
+* Fix: Paypal gateway now sends shipping address info instead of billing when setting enabled
+* Fix: When uninstalling, will now only delete Jigoshop created pages instead of pages specified in settings
+* Fix: Variable products now have proper titles, not "#xxx: Child Variaton" anymore
+* Fix: Edit Address on My Account page now shows correct saved state
+* Fix: Local Pickup shipping always charges Shop Base Country and State tax
+* Fix: Backorder notification and other emails now show variation sku's
+* Fix: When products are on backorder, customers are now emailed notification if product is set for 'notify'
+* Fix: Coupons applied after taxes now works as expected
+* Fix: Manual Order creation Calculate Totals now works

 = 1.2.3 - 2012-05-28 =
 * New: Add filters for new Jigoshop Product Addons extension
 * New: Add CSS classes to product attributes on variations for the front end to allow special effects